Yelp/docker-push-latest-if-changed/README.md

   --target TARGET  Target remote image to push if the docker image is changed.
                    If omitted, the image will be $repository:latest of the `--source` image.
-  -v, --verbose    Make output more verbose.
-Use twice for more verbosity.
   --dry-run        Run command, but don't actually push or tag images.
 ```